mikedewar/immgen/README.markdown

 R CMD BATCH preprocess\_rscript.r

-This takes a lot of time, and seemingly needs a lot of RAM, despite aroma's claim that these things can work in finite memory.
+This takes a lot of time, and seemingly needs a lot of RAM, despite aroma's claim that these things can work in finite memory. *IMPORTANT:* You will need to edit preprocess\_rscript.r so that the paths in there make sense on your system.

 ## DESCRIPTION